 Terminology Index – The terminology index stores CodeSystem concept details, including codes, properties, and hierarchy in a specialized index that can be used for efficient code searches.

 FullText Content Index – The FullText Content index indexes all string element values within every resource stored to the repository.
-This can be useful in allowing fulltext searches, but it can potentially consume a large amount of space so careful capacity planning should be used if this feature is enabled on a repository that contains large a number of resources.
+This can be useful in allowing fulltext searches, but it can potentially consume a large amount of space so careful capacity planning should be used if this feature is enabled on a repository that contains a large number of resources.

 Search Parameter Index – The Search Parameter index extends token indexing with support for the :text modifier, as well as indexing string parameters with support for the :exact, :contains, and :text search modifiers.
 This will increase space and memory requirements.